 If I decide to remove carpeting, what flooring option should I replace it with?

 Consider replacing carpeting with a smooth, nonabsorbent, nonskid surface.
 Hard flooring options to consider include wood, ceramic, linoleum, rubber, marmoleum (a natural floor covering manufactured with linseed oil, wood, flour, resin, jute, and finely crushed limestone and mineral pigments), and wood laminate.
 There is emerging evidence that some hard flooring (such as vinyl flooring) containing phthalates (a type of plasticizer) may contribute to asthma.
 These types of floors should be avoided, or at a minimum they should be cleaned regularly with a damp mop to reduce dust.
 You should also use care when removing carpet to ensure that contaminated dust or allergens in the carpeting are not made accessible to occupants.

 If I want to install carpet in my home, are there certain types of carpeting that are better for my family?

-This information was excerpted from a new NCHH fact sheet summarizing the research regarding carpets and healthy homes.
-To view the complete fact sheet, click here.
+This information was excerpted from a fact sheet created by NCHH that summarizes the research regarding carpets and healthy homes.

 I recently had my home remodeled, and I am afraid the contractor may have used Chinese drywall.
 What are the problems associated with Chinese drywall, and how can I tell if it’s present in my home?